 Along with exceptional wooliness, show quality conformation is important for both show and breeding "Natural"seed-stock yaks.
 Our yaks stand square on all four corners, a conformation not found in lower quality yaks.
 They have short hooves and stand upright on them.
 Our yaks have thick wool and long skirts.
 They have well developed chaps on their front quarters and prominent forelocks.
 They could never be mistaken for rangy cattle and are never bred just to produce meat for sale.
 We do currently have USDA yak meat for sale.

 At the National Western Stock Show in 2012, one of our yearling yaks took 2nd place in fiber and a six month-old yak took 4th place in fiber out of 62 yaks competing.
 Our yaks have been consistent ribbon winners in halter, fiber and pen.
-We no longer show due to the unsanitary conditions present at the National Western Stock Show yards.
-We have a closed herd and do not want to risk introducing any cattle diseases into our herd.
+We chose to no longer show due to the unsanitary conditions present at the National Western Stock Show yards.
+We have a closed herd and do not want to risk introducing any infectious cattle diseases into our herd.
 Check out the photos of our 2012 National Western Stock Show Reserve Grand Champion Bull and other ribbon winners on our Our Stock Show Winners page.

 Our yaks have generations of gentle yaks in their lineage.
 Our breeding program continues this focus of gentle yaks and we have chosen to remain a small yak ranch so our yaks get the human contact and personal attention they each deserve.
 We imprint each yak calf at birth with a focus on developing trust early.
 Each yak has its own unique personality and responds to its personal name reflecting the close relationship that has been developed.

-We are expecting the arrival of our next baby yaks in Summer and Fall of 2021.
+We are expecting the arrival of our next baby yaks in Summer and Fall of 2024.
 Visit our Yaks for Sale page and check back often for updated photos of our yaks for sale.

 General Facts About Yaks